 Why do I need an ultrasound?

 The ultrasound provides important information about the strength of the blood flow in the vessels of the penis.
 We use that to help determine the correct starting dose of Trimix.

 What other medications or conditions influence my response to the medication?
 What are the risks?

 Some medications raise or lower the effect of Trimix.
-Testosterone therapy, for example, may cause Trimix to be more potent than usual.
+Testosterone Replacement Therapy, for example, may cause Trimix to be more potent than usual.
 On the other hand, cold medication and stimulants can reduce the potency of Trimix.

 How much does it cost?

-The medication will last 3 months in the refrigerator.
+The medication may last 3 months or longer in the refrigerator or freezer.

 Do I need to see the doctor every time for another prescription?